PeerHerholz/BIDSonym/README.rst

   --del_nodeface {del,no_del}
 			Overwrite and delete original data or copy original data to different folder.
+  --deface_t2w
+      Deface T2w images by using defaced T1w image as deface-mask.
   --del_meta META_DATA_FIELD [META_DATA_FIELD ...]
 		  	Indicate if and which information from the .json meta-data files should be deleted.
 If so, the original :code:`.json` files will be copied to :code:`sourcedata/`.
+  --brainextraction
+        What algorithm should be used for pre-defacing brain extraction (outputs will be used in quality control).
+  --bet_frac
+        In case BET is used for pre-defacing brain extraction, povide a Frac value.

 Run it in participant level mode (for one participant):